Tizmarvin/Yinile-webapp/README.md

 ## Security and reliability
 Implemented:
-- environment-based key configuration via `VITE_WEB3FORMS_ACCESS_KEY`;
+- Environment-based key configuration via `VITE_WEB3FORMS_ACCESS_KEY`;
-- hidden honeypot field on contact form;
+- Hidden honeypot field on contact form;
-- minimum fill-time check before submit;
+- Minimum fill-time check before submit;
-- submission cooldown window;
+- Submission cooldown window;
-- disabled button state while requests are in-flight;
+- Disabled button state while requests are in-flight;
-- error handling for failed API/network requests.
+- Error handling for failed API/network requests.

 Important note:
-- this is a frontend application, so runtime keys are still visible in the browser.
+- This is a frontend application, so runtime keys are still visible in the browser.
-- if a key is exposed, rotate it immediately in Web3Forms.
+- If a key is exposed, rotate it immediately in Web3Forms.

 Recommended hosting security headers:
 - `Content-Security-Policy`